-The series of Barrett University articles (listed below) is intended to provide Barrett puppy owners with a summary of their puppy’s developmental progress between birth and eight weeks of age.
-After eight weeks of age, the articles include resources related to Weimaraner behavior, health, nutrition, and safety.
-As always, please feel free to call or email me directly with any questions, anytime.
+The series of Barrett University articles (listed below) is intended to provide Barrett puppy owners with a guide to prepare for their puppy’s arrival.
+Please feel free to call or email me directly with any questions, anytime.

 Welcome article.
 Congratulations on your new Barrett puppy!
 Please find below the first article in the “Barrett University” series.
 We’ll start with some recommended reading and basic homework.
 Recommended reading: My favorite Weimaraner book of all time is Weimaraner Ways, by Virginia Alexander (who also happens to be Friday’s breeder).
 For our breed, it’s the most comprehensive book out there… [click here to continue reading this article].

 Puppy Development Series.
 In just eight short weeks, puppies go from being helpless little potatoes to agile little monsters.
 This series of Puppy Development articles (listed below) is intended to provide Barrett puppy owners with a summary of their puppy’s developmental progress between birth and eight weeks of age.
 After eight weeks of age, the articles include resources related to Weimaraner behavior, health, nutrition, and safety… [click here to continue reading this article].

 What to Feed your Weimaraner Puppy.
 With so much dog food on the market, it can be overwhelming to figure out what to feed your new Weimaraner puppy.
 Luckily, if you’re getting your puppy from a breeder, you can get a recommendation/head start.
 For those of you who want to nerd out, here are a few additional articles to read about selecting high quality dog food… [click here to continue reading this article].